 At OAuth 2.0 section, you will find the Authorized Redirect URLs URL fields.
 You will need to provide LinkedIn your site's url as illustrated below.

 Once you have set the above settings, click on the Update button to store the changes.

 Once you done all that, the app is now complete.
 You can now add the Client ID and Client Secret keys which you have obtained from step 3 into EasyArticles LinkedIn Autopost API Key and Secret Key settings respectively.
 LinkedIn autopost settings can be found by navigating to Components > EasyArticles > Autoposting > LinkedIn.

 Once you are done adding them, click on the Save button to store the keys.

 Step 6 - Autoposting Authentication

-After you have added the Client ID and Client Secret keys as in Step 5, now it's time to authenticate it.
-Click on Sign in with LinkedIn button.
-A dialog popup will be appeared for this authentication process.
-Click on Allow access button to authenticate it.
+After you have added the Client ID and Client Secret keys as outlined in Step 5, it's time to authenticate them.
+Click on the Sign in with LinkedIn button.
+A dialog popup will appear for the authentication process.
+Click on the Allow access button to authenticate it and you're set.